nuxtss-s3-fix

 autoSubfolderIndex: true) the HTML page object is placed in the<page>directory with the nameindex.htmlpage generates files and bucket objects:example/example/_payload.jsonexample/index.html- index HTML page object

-example/example/_payload.jsonexample- same as directory HTML page object
+example/example/_payload.jsonexample- Single HTML page object

 Flat or Index Problems